 Cider is something I try only occasionally.
 I like it, and its traditions and gastronomic interest are second to none in the world league of drinks, but somehow it gets left aside in favour of beer as a staple.

-Still, some cider sloshed up against us recently.
+Still, some cider coursed our way recently.
 One was French, not from the west but Camargue in Provence.
 The second: the craft-sounding Caple Rd. from the old-established regional, Henry Westons in Herefordshire, England.
 The third was local, from Peller Estates in Niagara, best known as a winery.

 The French one issued from Le Mas Daussan, an apple orchard which stresses organic production.
 You can read about it here.
 It had the intense perfumed notes I associate with Normandy cider.
 The Weston product, aged 18 months in stainless steel and wood, was rich but equable.
 Clearly apples of different types were blended, the west’s typical cider varieties but also probably a touch of Cox Pippin or other dessert types.